Job Title: Senior Researcher

 Location: Remote – UK based.
-Our offices are in East London but we welcome applicants from across the UK who do not wish to relocate – you should be available to spend up to one day a fortnight in our London office for team and project meetings.
+Our offices are in East London but we welcome applicants from across the UK who do not wish to relocate – you should be willing to travel to our London office for team and project meetings up to six times per year (Covid permitting).

 Hours: 4-5 days a week (flexible – minimum 28 hours/ week)

-Contract: Fixed term until 31st Dec 2020, with possibility of extension.
-Start date mid-September or earlier if possible.
+Contract: Fixed term until 31st March 2022, with possibility of extension.
+Start date April.

 About the Young Foundation